dosbox-staging/dosbox-staging/website/docs/getting-started/setting-up-prince-of-persia.md

 Starting up DOSBox Staging from the `Prince of Persia` folder should now launch the game right away without any manual intervention!

-So far so good---now let's see how we can use the advanced features offered by DOSBox Staging to our advantage!
+So far, so good---now, let's see how we can use the advanced features offered by DOSBox Staging to our advantage!

 !!! info "DOSBox vs DOSBox Staging"